-Andrew’s research interests lie at the intersection of media, politics and public policy.
-He has expertise in political communication, policy journalism, and election campaigns.
-He has published research examining the way the media coverage of policy issues in elections, political communication and fake news, elections promises, and welfare policy issues.
-He is ongoing projects include research on fact checking and media trust, policy expertise in campaign news, election promises, misinformation campaigns in elections, policy agenda-setting and legislative outcomes, and the impact of fact-checking on trust in media/politics.
+Andrew’s research interests lie at the intersection of media, public policy, and politics He has expertise in policy agenda-setting, policy journalism, political communication, and election campaigns.
+His current research projects focus on policy expertise in campaign news, election promises, misinformation campaigns in elections, policy agenda-setting and legislative outcomes, and the impact of fact-checking on trust in media/politics.
 Andrew is an experienced quantitative and qualitative researcher, with methodological interests in survey experiments, content analysis, and interviews.
-His research has been published in top-tier academic journals and other media outlets, such as The Conversation.
+His research has been published in high-impact academic journals and other outlets, such as The Conversation.

 Peer-Reviewed Journal Articles

 Gibbons, A., Carson A., and Phillips J.B.
 2021.
 ‘Recursion theory and the ‘death tax’: Investigating a fake news discourse in the 2019 Australian election.’
 Journal of Language and Politics. https://doi.org/10.1075/jlp.21030.car

 Gibbons, A. 2021.
 ‘The Loss of Expertise in Campaign Coverage?
 Political Aficionados and Experts in Policy News.’
 Journalism Studies 22 (2): 137-164.

 Gibbons, A. 2020.
 ‘Crisis of Policy Reporting: Evidence from Australian Election Campaigns, 2001-2013.’
 Journalism Studies, 21(5), 615-635. doi: 10.1080/1461670X.2019.1697855